glueckpress/stringintelligenz/readme.txt

 == Description ==

-**Stringintelligenz** is a feature project that aims to bring gender-sensitive language to German locales in WordPress.
+**Stringintelligenz** is a localization feature project that aims to bring gender-sensitive language to German locales in WordPress.

 This plugin swaps the German language packs for WordPress core with a set of language files containing a gender-sensitive translation of WordPress.